jaateixeira/ScrapLogGit2Net/docs/formatAndViz-nofi-GraphML-documentation.md

 A git repository and its commit logs.

 # **scrapLog.py** Outputs #
-A social network visualization that captures who codes who who in a repository (note that developers can be affiliated with firms via an affiliation atribute.).
-The script plots the network using python NetworkX and python MatLibPlot and it can then be exported to a number of formats such as pdf and png.
+A social network visualization that captures who codes with who in a repository (note that developers can be affiliated with firms via an affiliation attribute.).
+The script plots the network using Python NetworkX and Python MathLibPlot and it can then be exported to several formats such as pdf and png.

 # How  **formatAndViz-nofi-GraphML.py** works #

 It simply reads the graphML file and plots it according to the list of parameters passed via the shell.

-With the parameters, you can chose:
+With the parameters, you can choose:
-- To have a legend that depicts the organizational affilation of the developeers or not:
+- To either have a legend that depicts the organizational affiliation of developers or not a legend at all.
-- To position the legend on a specific position or export it to a separate file.
+- To position where the legend is placed or export it to a separate file.
+- Filter for developers affiliated with a set of specific firms.
-- Filter for specific firms:
+- Filter for developers not affiliated with a set of specific firms.
+- Filter for the developers affiliated with the firms with most developers in the networks.
-- Filter for specific firms and their close collaboration parters (i.e., neighbouring nodes only)
+- Filter for specific firms and their close collaboration partners (i.e., neighbouring nodes only) leaving all others out.
-- How nodes (aka developers) are colored.
+- How nodes (aka developers) are coloured.
-- How nodes (aka developeer)  are sized.
+- How nodes (aka developer)  are sized.
-- What affiliations should be displayed in the legend
+- What organizations/affiliations should be displayed in the legend

 # How to use  **formatAndViz-nofi-GraphML.py**#

-You need basic skills of Git and basic skills on how to invoke python scripts (test case scripts are implemented in bash).
-Knowing python code will also help a lot.
+You need basic skills how to invoke Python scripts in the shell/terminal.
-You do not need to be a programmer to use ScrapLogGit2Net and especially the formatAndViz-nofi-GraphML visualizer, but if you are one, and find it usefull, please contribute to the project.
+ (test case scripts are implemented in bash).
+Knowing basics of linux/unix will help a lot.
+You do not need to be a programmer to use ScrapLogGit2Net and especially the formatAndViz-nofi-GraphML visualizer, but if you are one, and find it useful, please contribute to the project.

-# Command line options for advanced use
+# Command line options for filterign and formatting the network visualization

 TODO:

 ```
-Copy helå here
+TODO copy help here

 ```